Dr Andrew Middleton

 Background

-Andrew is Deputy Head of Anglia Learning & Teaching
+Andrew is Professor of Active Learning and Deputy Head of Anglia Learning & Teaching

-Andrew is a National Teaching Fellow known for promoting academic innovation in support of a rewarding student-centred learning experience.
-He leads work on developing the active curriculum and is currently building upon the innovative approaches ARU staff have adopted in response to Covid-19 pandemic including ARU’s unified active learning model.
+He is a National Teaching Fellow known for promoting academic innovation in support of a rewarding student-centred learning experience.
+He leads work on developing ARU’s Active Curriculum.

 Andrew co-hosts the Exquisite Corpse podcast with Beatriz Acevedo, which uses a novel conversational approach to explore innovative teaching.
 He blogs on teaching and learning at Tactile Learning.
 He leads ARU’s Active Learning Network with Isobel Gowers and Jamie Heywood and is a co-ordinator of the national ALN network